 - Creating – There is a reason that craft projects are suggested as healthy activities for seniors – because creating something builds confidence.
 It gives us something to be proud of.
 A creation like a painting can be given as a gift or placed in the living space to remind the senior of a favorite place or perhaps a memory of a fun day.

 - Lifelong Learning Classes – Park districts, libraries, and community colleges are just a few of the places seniors can look to for enriching and inspiring courses geared toward older adults.
 From history courses and art classes to workshops and volunteer opportunities, getting involved in a learning community is a great boost, cognitively, emotionally, and physically.
+You can even do something, such as taking online cooking classes together, if you aren’t in the same city as your grandparents.

 - Sparking Joy – What fun things, tasks or activities spark joy for the senior?
 Engaging in a pleasant past time or project keeps the person motivated to continue the project.
 Working on photo albums, a family tree or discussing their favorite books could all be fun activities for you and your grandparents.